javiercejudo/modelico/docs/advanced/json_validation.md

 # JSON validation

 By default, Modélico does not validate JSON in any special way.
-Morover, the JSON is coerced when the metadata defined doesn't match the actual value, eg. if a field has `string()` as its metadata, but there is a number in the incoming JSON, it will be coerced with `String(5)`.
+Moreover, the JSON is coerced when the metadata defined doesn't match the actual value, eg. if a field has `string()` as its metadata, but there is a number in the incoming JSON, it will be coerced with `String(5)`.